bozsahin/cogs517-philosophy-of-cogsci/README.md

 30% Brief Essays (5)

-30% Presentation of material AND its related material, level of involvement in discussions on and off class
+30% Presentation of material AND its related material, level of involvement in discussions online and offline.

-40% Weekly quiz (in class, total of 12 quizzes, max.
-10 count toward grade, about 20 minutes.
-Quiz topics are usually topics discussed in current class, or the one before or after, or the reading assignment of the week.)
+40% Weekly quiz (total of 12 quizzes, max.
+10 count toward grade.
+Quiz topics are usually topics discussed in current topics, or the one before or after, or the reading assignment of the week.)